-- The RRDRP provider will determine the costs for the proceedings that it administers under this procedure in accordance with the applicable RRDRP provider Rules.
-Such costs will cover the administrative fees of the RRDRP provider and for the Expert. - The RRDRP provider will estimate the costs for the proceeding and request that both the Complainant and the registry operator pay in advance the full amount of the costs.
+- The RRDRP provider Provider will determine estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable RRDRP provider Provider Rules.
+Such costs will cover the administrative fees of the RRDRP provider Provider and for the Expert, and are intended to be reasonable. - The RRDRP provider will estimate the costs for the proceeding and request that both the Complainant and the registry operator pay in advance the full amount of the costs.
 The filing fees will be credited toward the advance payment of costs.
 When the proceedings are terminated, the prevailing party will be refunded its advanced payment of costs.